 - Do not waiver.
 Once you decide, make sure you consistently follow through with what you tell them.

 - Contact each person and tell him or her (or them) that you will no longer be available to do the things for them that you have done in the past.

 - Understand that they will keep asking, and make it a point to say “No” each time they do ask until they finally stop!

 People will tell you that saying "No" is selfish and will use guilt to keep you under their control, but this is just a ruse meant to feed their own egos.

 Those trying to control your behaviors do not deserve your support, love or friendship.
 You need to be in control of your own life, not them!

-If you want to get rid of the manipulators in your life, you need to learn how to stand up for yourself in ways that are both healthy and productive.
+Therefore you need to learn how to stand up for yourself in ways that are both healthy and productive.